ibbles/StrictAliasing/README.md

 instead of `-Os`.

-The image below graph the execution time per block for ten random reorderings of an increasing number of blocks, with each block containing 30,000 floats.
+The image below graph the execution time per block for ten random reorderings of an increasing number of blocks, with each block containing 30,000 floats (117 KiB).
 The large number of elements per block is to ensure that the overhead per block is small in comparison.

 ![Performance graph](blocked_reorder.svg "Blocked reorder performance graph")